Federal Employees Dental and Vision Insurance Program

 The Federal Employees Dental and Vision Insurance Program provides vision and dental benefit benefits for employees, annuitants and certain family members apart from the limited coverage in those areas provided in the Federal Employees Health Benefits program.
 FEDVIP is voluntary for eligible persons.
 Enrollees pay the full cost; there is no government contribution toward the premiums.
 Benefits are provided by insurers under contract to the Office of Personnel Management.

 Individuals eligible to enroll in both the FEDVIP and FEHB programs can choose to enroll in FEHB only, FEDVIP only, both, or neither.
 They can also choose different enrollment types for each program—enrolling, for example, in self and family coverage under FEHB, but self-only coverage under FEDVIP.
+Eligible persons may enroll or change coverage for the following calendar year during an annual open season from the Monday of the second full workweek in November through the Monday of the second full workweek in December.
+If they make no changes, the previous choice continues.

 Other key features of FEDVIP are: